 PROPOSAL ONE - Election of Directors

-The first proposal is to elect five Class I directors to serve until the 2027 annual meeting of stockholders and one Class II director to serve until the 2025 annual meeting of stockholders, and their successors have been elected and qualified.
+The first proposal is to elect four Class II directors to serve until the 2028 annual meeting of stockholders, and their successors have been elected and qualified.
 The following table provides summary information about each nominee.